Low-lying zeros of L-functions for Quaternion Algebras: Decomposition of the universal family

 where the sets $\mathcal{A}(\q, \sigma_R) $ are obtained by fixing spectral data to an arithmetic conductor $\q$ at split places and to a ramified isomorphism class $\sigma_R \in \widehat{G}_R$, that is

 This decomposition of the universal family reduces the study of $\mathcal{A}(G)$ to the harmonic subfamilies $\mathcal{A}(\q, \sigma_R)$, easier to grasp in the context of trace formulas.
-What is critical is to having removed the global condition of belonging to $\mathcal{A}(Q)$, reformulated into local conditions.
-For $\phi$ a Schwartz class function on $\R$ with compactly supported Fourier transform, the above decomposition induces a decomposition of the ${\mathcal{P}}_Q^{(\nu)}$ as
+The crucial point is to replace the global condition of belonging to $\mathcal{A}(Q)$ by local conditions.
+For $\phi$ a Schwartz class function on $\R$ with compactly supported Fourier transform, the above partition induces a decomposition of the ${\mathcal{P}}_Q^{(\nu)}$ as